 Where to go?

-You know I like to see it all, and after exploring all over the island, I cannot think of an area that wasn’t worth our time.
+You know I like to see it all.
+After exploring all over the island, I cannot think of an area that wasn’t worth our time.
 That’s why this itinerary covers all of the best things to see and do in Maui!

 How to get around?

-If you stay at the north shore hostel, you will be able to see a lot even without renting a car, but you will be dependent on their schedule.
+If you stay at the north shore hostel, you will be able to see a lot even without renting a car.
+However, you’ll be dependent on their schedule.
 If you aren’t staying at the hostel or want to be more flexible, I highly recommend renting a car.
-Staying in a resort and spending all your time on the beach would mean missing out on a lot of what Maui has to offer in my opinion.
+In my opinion, staying in a resort and spending all your time on the beach would mean missing out on a lot of what Maui has to offer.

 Day 1 – Kahului/ Wailuku

-After filling up on some delicious food, head to Iao Valley State Monument for a short 0.4 mile (0.7 km) “hike” that offers breathtaking views of the needle-shaped peak nestled in the thick forest of northern Maui.
+After filling up on some delicious food, head to Iao Valley State Monument for a short 0.4 mile/ 0.7 km hike.
+This short trail offers breathtaking views of the needle-shaped peak nestled in the thick forest of northern Maui.
 The entrance fee is $10 per vehicle and $5 per person as it is for most Hawai’i state parks.
-Note that the needle is often covered in clouds, so you may want to skip this visit until it clears up or go early the next morning.
+Note that clouds often cover up the needle, so you may want to skip this visit until it clears up or go early the next morning.

 One of my favorite things to do in Wailuku is to go mural hunting.
 There are tons of painted walls around town, often depicting native Hawaiian life.